JaKooLit/OpenSuse-Hyprland/README.md

 #### ✨ Costumize the packages
 - inside the install-scripts directory, you can edit 02-hypr-pkgs.sh, etc. Care though as the Hyprland Dots might not work properly

+#### 🚩 Switching to SDDM assuming you have GDM installed and running
+- if you really want switch to SDDM from GDM, you need to disable the gdm first.
+- `sudo systemctl disable gdm.service` then reboot
+- after reboot, need to ran the install script via tty.
+So suggest download the install script first.
+Then disable gdm. reboot and once logged in, cd into Distro-Hyprland then `./install.sh` and then choose SDDM and SDDM theme in the options.
+- NOTE: Distro-Hyprland is OpenSuse-Hyprland, or Fedora-Hyprland .. depends on which install scripts you downloaded.

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://codeberg.org/minMelody/sddm-sequoia) which is a fork of [`LINK`](https://codeberg.org/minMelody/sddm-sequoia)
 - If you opted to install GTK Themes, Icons,  here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons).
 This also includes Bibata Modern Ice cursor.